A FAMILY BUSINESS - SUTERS LIMITED - 1918 - 1928 Part One by Richard Ensor

 The Partnership Agreement between George William and Clarence commenced on the 22nd Sept 1920 which was a Wednesday and Clarence took over the lease of the shop in the afternoon of that day.
 The house above the shop was, presumably, either still occupied by the former owner and his family or uninhabitable as Clarence had to sleep in the shop.
 He, also, had no-one to cook for him but, was in luck in that he discovered Lidstone's restaurant further down the High Street and started to go there for his evening meal.

-Early photos show the new Suter & Son shop under the sign 'Late Andrews & Son' with Clarence standing in the doorway with two female assistants. (fig 5.19 above) There were, in fact, six at this time - all women - the first man was not employed until 1925.
+Early photos show the new Suter & Son shop under the sign 'Late Andrews & Son' with Clarence standing in the doorway with two female assistants in 1921. (fig 5.19 above) There were, in fact, six at this time - all women - the first man was not employed until 1925.

 As soon as the house above the shop was ready, George William joined Clarence and those of the family who were living at home moved to Slough from Ledbury enabling Bank House to be, finally, sold.
 Auction Particulars had been prepared for a sale by auction of Bank House in November 1919 but John Suter's 'memoir' confirms that family moved back following the sale of the business in Southgate and moved again from Bank House to Slough in 1920.
 At this time 'the family' consisted of George William, Elizabeth, Clarence and John (during school holidays).
 There is no mention of Winifred and it is likely that she was still living away from home as were Arthur and Frank.